jlacar/aoc2015/README-Day14.md

 When I'm trying to refactor from imperative style to functional style code, I often end up using the `fold()` function which comes with almost every class that can be iterated over in Kotlin.
 The `fold()` function provides a way to eliminate the need to mutate variables and maintain state.

-Here's the Part 2 logic after applying a series of small moves toward a functional implementation:
+After applying a series of small moves toward a functional implementation, I ended up with this implementation:

     override fun part2() = racePoints().maxOf { it.value }